 - Conclusions

 Over time, this discovery played a key role in design and computer graphics in both 2D and 3D directions.
-Shapes based on Bézier curves are referred to differently depending on the software, but the essence remains unchanged.
+Shapes based on Bezier curves are called differently, depending on the program, but the essence remains unchanged.
 You may encounter terms such as spline and «paths».

-All Bézier curves can be conditionally divided into several types depending on the number of points from which they are composed, which determines their complexity (see the image above from left to right):
+All Bézier curves can be conditionally divided into several types depending on the number of points from which they are composed, which determines their complexity (see the image from top left to right):

 - linear